CiscoUcs/imcsdk/docs/imcsdk_ug.rst

 Cisco IMC Python SDK is a python module which helps automate all aspects of Cisco IMC management servers i.e. both C-Series and E-Series.
+With the introduction of the modular C-3260 platforms, the latest version of Cisco IMC Python SDK supports both the classic C-Series (for e.g. C220, C240, C22 etc) and the modular C-Series (C3260).

 Bulk of the Cisco IMC Python SDK work on the IMC Manager’s Management Information Tree (MIT), performing create, modify or delete actions on